 Smaller patches then show up in 1 to 2 weeks on the chest, back, belly, arms, and legs.
 It can also show up on the neck and face.
-The rash can form the shape of a triangle on your back.
-It sometimes looks like a Christmas tree.
+The rash can form diagonal stripes down your back like the branches of a Christmas tree.
 The patches may itch, especially if your skin gets warmer during exercise or a hot shower.
 You may also feel tired and achy.

-The symptoms of pityriasis rosea can be like other health conditions.
+Some of these symptoms can be caused by other health conditions.
 Make sure to see your healthcare provider for a diagnosis.

 How is pityriasis rosea diagnosed?

-Your healthcare provider will ask about your symptoms and medical history.
-He or she will give you a physical exam.
+Your healthcare provider will ask about your symptoms and health history.
+They will give you a physical exam.
 The physical exam will include looking closely at the rash.
 You may also have tests to check for other conditions that may look like pityriasis rosea.
 These tests may include:

 - Skin scraping.
 The healthcare provider scrapes the top of your skin with a small tool.
 The scraped tissue is examined with a microscope.
 This can show if the rash is from an infection.
-This is also done because the rash can look similar to fungal infection.
+This is also done because the rash can look a lot like a fungal infection.

-- Skin punch biopsy.
+- Skin biopsy.
 A small piece of skin is cut out and removed and sent to a lab.
-The skin is examined for other types of problems that may cause rash.
+The skin is examined for other types of problems that may cause a rash.

 - Blood tests.
 These are done to check for infection and other problems.